Flipper games for monadically stable graph classes: Flipper game

-We now show that Flipper can use a winning strategy of Pseudo-Flipper from the game with larger radius and at the cost of playing a few extra rounds.
+We now discuss easy implications between the game variants.
+More precisely, from the point of view of Flipper, up to changing the bound on the number of rounds and/or the radius, it holds that \begin{itemize} \item shrinking variants are easier than corresponding confining variants; \item separating variants are easier than corresponding qf-definable separating variants; \item atomic-flip variants are easier than corresponding separating variants. \end{itemize}

-\begin{lemma} There exists a function $f: \N \to \N$ such that for every radius $r$ and every graph $G$ the following holds.
-If Pseudo-Flipper wins the Pseudo-Flipper game of radius $2r$ on $G$ in at most $k$ rounds, then Flipper wins the Flipper game of radius $r$ on $G$ in at most $f(k)$ rounds. \end{lemma}
+In particular, this proves that the shrinking game with atomic flips is easier than the confining game with qf-definable separation, which is the implication~\eqref{it:sg}$\rightarrow$\eqref{it:fg} in Theorem~\ref{thm:main}.

-Note that the converse direction, allowing to translate a winning strategy of Flipper in the Flipper game, to a winning strategy in the Pseudo-Flipper game, is not immediately clear.
-The reason is that in the Flipper game, Flipper has additional power since the balls are measured in the current graph $G_i$, and are therefore potentially smaller than if they were measured in (some flip) of the original graph $G$.
-In fact, we do not know of a direct proof of the converse implication, but the equivalence of the two games ultimately follows from \cref{thm:main}.
+For the first item, it suffices to notice that fewer moves are available to the Localizer in shrinking variants, so Flipper strategies transfer directly.
+Likewise for the second item: since fewer moves are available to Flipper in the qf-definable variants, Localizer strategies transfer directly.
+Therefore, there remains to prove the third item, which is stated as follows.

-Before proving \cref{lem:MF_to_F_game}, we will state a simple lemma which will be used in its proof.
-Let $G$ be a graph and $H$ an $\F$-flip of $G$.
-It is easy to check that any two $\F$-flips $H, H'$ of $G$ are $\F$-flips of each other.
-More generally, since the sets used in atomic flips do not have to be subsets of the graph we flip on, we have the following: \begin{lemma} Let $G$ be a graph and $H,H'$ two $\F$-flips of $G$.
-For every $B \subset V(G)$ we have $H'[B]$ is a $\F$-flip of $H[B]$. \end{lemma}
+\begin{lemma} There is a function $f:\N \to \N$ such that for any graph $G$ and radius $r$, if Flipper wins a separating variant of the game with radius $r$ in $\leq k$ rounds, then he wins the corresponding atomic-flip variant with radius $2r$ in $\leq f(k)$ rounds. \end{lemma}